Badam Burfi (Almond Candy)

 - Add the cardamom powder.
 Remove the frying pan from the heat.

 - Whip the batter using a spoon in a circular motion for about two to three minutes.

-- Smoothen the surface of the mixture to about a quarter inch thick.
+- Pour it into the prepared greased pan.
+Smooth en the surface of the mixture to about a quarter inch thick.

 - Let cool for about 20 minutes until burfi is just look warm.

 - Cut into 1-inch squares or any shape you like.

 Cool to the room temperature and store burfi in an airtight container.
 Almond burfi has a long shelf life and can be kept outside for up to one week.
 When refrigerated, almond burfi will last a couple of months.
 Suggestions: You can make burfi using almond meal or almond flour.
 If you are using almond meal, mix one cup almond meal with the sugar and milk and knead the mixture for two minutes.
 Let the mixture sit for 10 to 15 minutes.
 Then follow the directions above.
 The almond flour burfi will be a little chewy.

 Tried this recipe?Let us know how it was!